emillycunha/whiteboston-cms/README.md

 ## **Contributing**

-Feel free to submit issues or pull requests for improvements and new features.
+Feel free to fork this repository and submit a pull request with any improvements or fixes.
+Please ensure all changes are thoroughly tested before submitting.

 ---